the experiment.

 day seven

-on the last day, write one catch down and, if you want, send it to me — hello@thesaybrand.com. a miss counts as much as a catch. named or anonymous, your call. some end up in the journal — only ever with your yes.
+on the last day, write one catch down and, if you want, send it to me — hello@thesaybrand.com. a miss counts as much as a catch. with your name or without it, your call. some end up in the journal — only if you say yes.

 — heart